SE2-Team-14/Project-SE2-2020/docs/Sprint retrospective  3.md

 - Improvement goals for the next sprint and how to achieve them: (technical tasks, team coordination, etc.)
+We can improve our stakeholders feedback management, according to what we said above

 - One thing you are proud of as a Team:
+We are proud of having reached all our improvement goals as a team